oh2mp/esp32_watersensor/README.md

 You can buy a sensor eg. from [Aliexpress](https://www.aliexpress.com/item/4000349189985.html)

-The program sends 8 bytes of data in BLE ManufacturerData every 5 seconds.
+The program sends 8 bytes of data in BLE ManufacturerData about every 5 seconds.
 The data format is:

 - 2 bytes of Manufacturer ID 0x02E5 (Espressif Inc)
 - 2 bytes for identifying this sketch: 0xE948 (E code for oxygen :)